 - changes to the layout of rooms, amenity space or car parking arrangements

-We won’t normally re-advertise minor changes or alterations or ask you to re-display site notices.
+We will not normally re-advertise minor changes or alterations or ask you to re-display site notices.
 We may tell people who have commented on your application of any minor alterations but this will depend on the proposed changes.

 If you want to change or amend an application that is already registered, you need to first speak with the planning officer assigned to your case.
 You can find out who the planning officer is on the planning and building register

-If your changes are significant alterations or if the proposal is fundamentally unacceptable we may not be able to include your changes with your current application and we may refuse it or offer you an opportunity to withdraw it.
+If your changes are significant alterations, or if the proposal is fundamentally unacceptable, we may not be able to include your changes with your current application.
+We may refuse your application or offer you an opportunity to withdraw it.